kubernetes/sig-release/release-team/role-handbooks/docs/README.md

     24 hours before the release, freeze the repo.
 No PRs allowed to merge AT ALL until the release PR has successfully merged.

-    ⚠️ **NEW:** This hasn't been tested, but after 1.14, we relized that not everyone would see our communications.
+    ⚠️ **NEW:** This hasn't been tested, but after 1.14, we realized that not everyone would see our communications.
 We can temporarily modify k/website to be a "staging repo" which allows PROW to block all automatic functions (like merging).

     - Submit a PR to include Kubernetes website as a "staging repo"
       - https://github.com/kubernetes/test-infra/blob/master/prow/config.yaml#L360
     - Submit a freeze announcement following [our protocol](#COMUNICATE-ALL-3-MAJOR-DATES-AT-LEAST-A-WEEK-PRIOR-INCLUDING-THE-RELEASE-DATE-REPO-FREEZE-FOLLOWING-THE-BELOW-METHODS)

-1. Let localization team know about freeze and next tenative timeline(s) for important dates
+1. Let localization team know about freeze and next tentative timeline(s) for important dates

     > Hello localization team leads!
 We talked about docs in v1.14 here (https://github.com/kubernetes/website/issues/12396).
 I don't think any action is required from you, but I wanted to let you know that we are on track for the release (3/25/19) and all Kubernetes website branches are up to date (master, dev-1.14, release-1.13).
 Let me know if I can help with anything!
 Thanks!